A Practical, Flexible Change Program for YOU, YOUR FAMILY and your life/lives!

 Mental Health Support

-Alleviating mental or emotional illness, symptoms, conditions or disorders, including depression, anxiety, self-harm, domestic violence, anger, thoughts of suicide, stress, substance abuse and addictions
+Alleviating mental or emotional illness, symptoms, conditions or disorders, including depression, anxiety, self-harm, domestic violence, anger, eating disorders, thoughts of suicide, stress, substance abuse and addictions

 Identifying and overcoming challenges couples face, including goals as a couple, clarity about the relationship, underlying cause of fighting, violence/aggression, misunderstandings, and more…